LLNL/scr/doc/rst/users/config.rst

 Group descriptor entries are identified by a leading :code:`GROUPS` key.
-Each line corresponds to a single compute node, where the hostname is the value of the :code:`GROUPS` key.
+Each line corresponds to a single compute node, where the hostname of the compute node is the value of the :code:`GROUPS` key.
 There must be one line for every compute node in the allocation.
 It is recommended to specify groups in the system configuration file.